mrdaniel88/mrdaniel88/README.md

 # Hi there I'm Daniel 👋

 ## Father🚸, MSc.
-Computer Scientist🤖, Developer💻, Bs.
+Computer Scientist🤖, Fullstack Developer💻, Bs.
 Psychologist📖

 ### Research in AI, Semantic Web, Ontology Engineering, ML

 You can check my master's thesis in spanish [Design and construction of an ontology to formalize relationships of influence between sleep disorders and diseases from the medical domain][thesis]

 - 🔭 I’m currently working on Data Governance at Universidad de los Andes
-- 🌱 I’m currently learning Fullstack Development
+- 🌱 I’m constantly learning Fullstack Development tools and skills
 - 🔬 I've done research in AI, Semantic Web and Ontology Engineering
 - 👯 I’m looking to collaborate on projects related to web apps and AI
 - 🤔 I am looking for help to continue learning, researching and creating new technologies